jakobnissen/jakobnissen.github.io/posts/borrowchecker.md

 I remain sceptical.
 Polonius has been in the works for seven years now, and doesn't seem to be close to completion.
 More fundamentally, the borrowchecker will never be 'complete', because its job is to _reason_ about your code and algortihms just cannot do that on a deep level.
-There is an obvious parallel with the mythical 'sufficiently smart compiler' - just like compilers continuously improve, and yet never seem to really _understand_ your code, and rarely can rewrite it on an algoritmic level, the borrowchecker will probably always fail to accept seemingly obviously correct code.
+There is an obvious parallel with the mythical 'sufficiently smart compiler' - just like compilers continuously improve, and yet never seem to really _understand_ your code, and rarely can rewrite it on an algoritmic level, the borrowchecker will probably always reject seemingly obviously correct code.

 ### Fundamental issues with the borrowchecker
 Above, I demonstrated limitations in the  _implementation_ of the abstract ownership model.